yrutschle/sslh/doc/INSTALL.md

 	yum install libconfig libconfig-devel

-If you can't find `libconfig`, or just don't want a configuration file, set `USELIBCONFIG=` in the Makefile.

 If you want to rebuild `sslh-conf.c` (after a `make distclean` for example), you will also need to add [conf2struct](https://www.rutschle.net/tech/conf2struct/README.html) (v1.0) to your path.

-There is optional support to change the process name (as shown in `ps`), which requires `libbsd` at runtime, and `libbsd-dev` at compile-time.

 Compilation
 -----------